-The company's Board of Directors has a minimum of three and a maximum of eight other members.
-The Annual General Meeting (AGM) elects members of the Board of Directors for a term of office expiring upon the closing of the AGM following their election.
-The Board of Directors shall elect a Chair from among its members.
+The Board of Directors has a Chair, who chairs the Executive Board of the central cooperative of the amalgamation, and a minimum of two and a maximum of three other members elected by the General Meeting.
+The AGM elects, except for the Chair, members to the Board of Directors for a term of office expiring upon the closing of the AGM following their election.
+In accordance with the Act on Cooperative Banks and Other Cooperative Credit Institutions, the Chair of OP Cooperative's Executive Board chairs the Board of Directors.

-According the OP MB's Articles of Association, a Board member must resign after he/she reaches the age of 65 at the latest.
-In accordance with the Articles of Association, OP MB has not limited the number of the members' terms of office or in any other manner restricted decision-making powers of a General Meeting in electing Board members.
+In accordance with the Articles of Association, OP Corporate Bank has not set any upper age limit for members of the Board of Directors, limited the number of their terms of office or in any other manner restricted decision-making powers of a General Meeting in electing Board members (with the exception of election of the Chair).

-The parent entity, OP Cooperative, prepares proposals for the election of Board members submitted to the AGM.
+The parent institution, OP Cooperative, prepares proposals for the election of Board members submitted to the AGM.